 What does the current stock market tell us

 My answer – the same thing it always tells us.
 Stocks offer higher expected returns over long periods.
-Small-company stocks outperform larger company stocks over those periods.
-What’s not shown in the charts above are that value stocks outperform growth stocks.
+Small-company stocks outperform large-company stocks over those periods.
+What’s not shown in the charts above is that value stocks outperform growth stocks.
 Had they been included, you would see that outperformance too.

-Those who have stayed the course through these difficult times have done far better than those who got out or tried to time the markets.
+Those who have stayed invested through these difficult times have done far better than those who got out or tried to time the markets.
 Disciplined investment strategy works the best, which brings me to the next point to consider.

 What role does behavior play in our decisions?